Need to talk? Call 1800 882 436.

 • bringing you light snacks and drinks

-• helping you with natural pain control methods, such as hot or cold water packs or breathing techniques
+• helping you with natural pain relief methods, such as hot or cold packs or breathing techniques

-• physically supporting you in positions that are comfortable for you during contractions
+• physically supporting you to maintain comfortable positions during contractions

 What happens when I arrive at hospital or a birth centre?

-You will be able to share your birth plan with the team supporting your birth, including your preference for pain relief during labour.
-You can feel comfortable requesting pain relief at any time, and your midwife will be able to guide you regarding the different methods of pain relief that can be helpful at each stage of labour.
+You can discuss your birth plan with your birth team, including your preferences regarding pain relief during labour.
+Feel free to request pain relief at any time, and your midwife will guide you on suitable methods of pain relief for each stage of labour.

 What happens if something goes wrong?

-Every labour is unique, and sometimes things don’t go according to plan.
-You may have to adjust your birth plan if the situation calls for it.
+Every labour is unique, and sometimes things don't go as planned.
+You may have to adjust your birth plan if the situation changes.
 For example, there can be labour complications in which extra medical support is needed.

 Your midwife will communicate with you and your doctor to guide you to make the best decisions for you and your baby.